 - Every story is algorithmically summarized into no more than 5 bullet points, for faster reading.

 That said, in many ways, news articles on mobile and the web feel like they’re stuck days of print, they’re just a bunch of words, and an image or two.
 Articles exist within the same ‘runtime’ as Wikipedia, Google Maps, and plenty of OpenData, but rarely tap into these enormous resources to augment them or offer better context.
 Nutshell is here to change this.

 For every story, we’ll try and dig up more context from the web, and present it in a ‘context-card’ alongside the story.
 This context could come in the form of a chart/graph, a wikipedia entry, a quote, a map, etc. as shown in the screenshots below.

 Lastly, with the prevalence of social media, the conversations around the news are fast becoming just as important as the news.
 For every story, we try and dig up any relevant conversations around it, and present them alongside the story.
 These could be tweets or Facebook comments.

 Download the app and let us know what you think.

 Though Nutshell is a direct evolution of Aggregio, we find the two products to be diametrically opposed, and we’ll focus our energies on Nutshell going forward.
-We’re open sourcing the Aggregio android app and will officially stop supporting it effective today.
+We’re open-sourcing the Aggregio android app and will officially stop supporting it effectively today.
 Anyone interested is free to use the code as they please.

 Nutshell currently only has a Uganda edition, more coming soon!